TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Consider implementing at Kroki diagram service node - https://kroki.io/ - enables delivery of diagrams from text descriptions using many different libraries.

 * Create a `uib-router` node.
 This would connect a route handler flow to an existing `uibuilder` node.
 A bit like an `http-in` node but not needing an `http-out` because the out is via the `uibuilder` node.
 Would allow wildcard routing and ability to restrict by method.
 The defined path(s) would be added as a new router to the uibuilder routes.
 Consider whether this needs to be a `uib-router-in`/`uib-router-out` pair instead?

+* Revisit `elementIsVisible` - requires probably 2 fns at least.
+A monitor and a one-off check.
+One-off requires a separate observer function for each.

 ### Templates